2018 Baku fire

 On 2 March 2018, a fire broke out at the Republican Narcological Dispensary in Baku, Azerbaijan, a drug rehabilitation facility for patients with opiate addiction.

 Around 200 people including patients and members of the clinic staff had to be evacuated from the area, while 34 had to be rescued from the blazing building.
 At least 26 people died, and another four were hospitalized.
 Although the fire was initially blamed on faulty wiring, it later emerged that the fire had actually started when a patient tried to commit suicide by self-immolation.
-The individual had second thoughts and tossed his burning blanket into the wooden ward, igniting the early morning inferno.
+The individual had second thoughts at the last minute and tossed his burning blanket into the wooden ward, igniting the early morning inferno.